pimoroni/phat-beat/README.md

 If you choose to download examples you'll find them in `/home/pi/Pimoroni/phatbeat/`.

-Alternatively, on Raspbian, download the `pimoroni-dashboard` and install your product by browsing to the relevant entry:
+Alternatively, on Raspbian, you can download the `pimoroni-dashboard` and install your product by browsing to the relevant entry:

 ```bash
 sudo apt-get install pimoroni
 ```
-(you will find it under 'Accessories' in the Pi menu - or just run `pimoroni-dashboard` at the command line)
+(you will find the Dashboard under 'Accessories' as well, in the Pi menu - or just run `pimoroni-dashboard` at the command line)

 ### Manual install: